Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 How to Take Fish Oil for Best Results

-Fish oil is particularly beneficial for: People who don't eat fatty fish regularly (salmon, mackerel, sardines, anchovies) at least twice weekly.
-Those dealing with inflammatory conditions—whether joint pain, skin issues, or systemic inflammation.
-Individuals focused on cardiovascular health, especially those with elevated triglycerides.
+People who don't eat fatty fish (salmon, mackerel, sardines, anchovies) at least twice weekly.
+Those dealing with inflammatory conditions, whether joint pain, skin issues, or systemic inflammation.
+Individuals focused on cardiovascular health or elevated triglycerides.
 People supporting brain health and cognitive function, including during pregnancy and breastfeeding (with provider guidance).
-Anyone looking to balance their omega-6 to omega-3 ratio.

-Exercise caution or consult a doctor if: You take blood thinners (warfarin, aspirin, other anticoagulants)—fish oil has mild blood-thinning effects that can compound.
-You have a scheduled surgery—some surgeons recommend stopping fish oil 1-2 weeks before procedures to reduce bleeding risk.
-You have a fish or shellfish allergy—while highly refined fish oil often removes allergenic proteins, reactions are possible.
-You're taking high doses—anything above 3,000mg EPA + DHA daily should involve medical supervision.
+You take blood thinners such as warfarin or aspirin.
+You have a scheduled surgery; some surgeons recommend stopping fish oil 1–2 weeks before procedures.
+You have a fish or shellfish allergy.
+You're considering doses above 3,000mg of EPA + DHA daily, which should involve medical supervision.

-Alternatives for vegetarians and vegans: Algae-based omega-3 supplements provide EPA and DHA without fish.
-Since fish get their omega-3s from eating algae (directly or through the food chain), algae supplements skip the middleman.
+Algae-based omega-3 supplements provide EPA and DHA without fish.
+Since fish get their omega-3s from eating algae, algae supplements skip the middleman.
 They're more expensive and typically lower in concentration, but they're a viable option for those who don't consume animal products.
-If you're exploring gut-supporting supplements more broadly, our overview of the best supplements for gut health covers the landscape.
+For a broader look at well-evidenced supplements, our overview of the best supplements for gut health covers the landscape.
+And if you're tracking your overall inflammation picture, does walking help with inflammation? is worth a read alongside any supplement decision.

 FAQ